austin362667/gpu-100-days/day-2.md

 *Key Techniques:*
 - **Parallelism Strategies:**
-  - *Tensor Parallelism:* Dividing model layers across GPUs (splitting the weight matrices).
-  - *Pipeline Parallelism:* Assigning different layers to different GPUs in a sequential pipeline.
-  - *Data Parallelism:* Running the same model on multiple GPUs with different data batches.
-- **Intelligent Batching:** Frameworks like vLLM use dynamic batching to group requests, keeping GPUs fully utilized.
+- **Intelligent Batching:** Frameworks like vLLM use PagedAttention to reduce KV cache fragmentation and SGLang use RadixAttention to promote  KV cache reuse.
+Both are sophisticated ways of promote efficient use of KV cache.

 - **Communication Optimization:** Using high-speed interconnects (NVLink, InfiniBand) to minimize data transfer overhead.

-*Tools & Terms:* vLLM, TensorRT-LLM, DeepSpeed, Megatron-LM, FasterTransformer
+Frameworks like [Triton-distributed](https://github.com/ByteDance-Seed/Triton-distributed) is a good example of overlapping communication stages of aggregate operations.

-### System Layer Parallelism Strategies
+#### System Layer Parallelism Strategies

 The system layer coordinates multiple GPUs using various parallelism techniques: